 Tall Dock, Pale Dock, Smooth Dock, Peach-Leaf Dock

-Rumex altissimus Alph.Wood is the correct and accepted scientific name for Tall Dock.
+Rumex altissimus Alph.Wood is the accepted scientific name for Tall Dock.
 It was named and described as such by Alphonso Wood in the second edition of A Class-book of Botany in 1847.

 The genus, Rumex L., was named and described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

-Plants of the World Online lists 194 species in the Rumex genus (as of 6-12-20 when I am updating this page).
-The genus is a member of the Polygonaceae Family with a total of 55 genera.
-Those numbers could change periodically as updates are made.
+As of 1-9-23 when this page was last updated, Plants of the World Online lists 195 species in the Rumex genus.
+It is a member of the plant family Polygonaceae with a total of 56 genera.
+Those numbers could change periodically as updates are made on POWO.

 I found a small colony of these plants on a friend’s farm next to the entrance to his pasture along the highway.
 Right away I knew they were a Rumex species but they weren’t like the two I identified on my own farm.
 So, the next day I brought my camera and took photos.
 After uploading the photos on iNaturalist, I was able to correctly identify the plants as Rumex altissimus.
 It goes by several common names including Tall Dock, Pale Dock, Smooth Dock, Peach-Leaf Dock, and probably others.